ryanrudolfoba/SteamOS-microSD/README.md

 ## Disclaimer
 1. Do this at your own risk!
 2. I will not be held responsible for data loss, broken sdcards etc etc.
+3. This is only for educational and research purposes only.

 ## But Why?!?